 - Click Restore from .. and wait till the process completes - this might take a while, depending on the amount of content and media you have on your project

 - When it's done, right-click the Content tree again and choose Reload to see your content in the tree

-- To see your media, go to the Media section and reload the tree
+To see the media, go to the Media section and reload the tree.

 By using the Partial Restore option, you can make sure that you only restore the part of the content that you need to work with.